byteyoo/FallNYUInP/week-1.md

 RAM: went with Corsair - Vengeance 8GB (2 x 4GB) DDR3-1600 Memory.
 If you are more heavy graphic/video editor, I would highly recommend upgrading your RAM to 16GB.

-GPU: I believe GeForce GTX 960 Video Card is a minimum requirement for a lot of graphic/video editing software.
+GPU: I believe GeForce GTX 960 Video Card is a minimum requirement for a lot of heavy graphic/video editing software.
 Still  works great for editing/rendering and awesome for gaming.

+Case: I love this case, it is my favorite case to date.
+Mid-Sized tower, beautiful and smooth/clean design, love the fact that you can hide the power supply underneath and cable management was super easy!

+OS: Personal preference, I went with Windows 10 Operating System because Windows 10 is the newest OS (Future long investment and actively supporting at the moment) and provides a Linux-compatible kernel interface, also known as, Windows Subsystem for Linux (WSL).
+I can freely customize my programming setting with native linux command-line.

+Storage: Let's talk real!
+Solid-state drives are awesome!
+I would highly ask my peers to change it to SSD if they're still using a old mechanical hard drive (HDD) on their computer, I tell my peers that this will be their biggest speed boost they will see comes from upgrading to a solid-state drive.
+Essentially, an SSD is typically a faster but smaller drive, on the other hand, a mechanical hard drive (HDD) is a larger but slower drive.
+Your SSD should hold your operating system files, commonly used programs (for example, Adobe Creative Suite, Unity3D..etc.) and any heavy rendering games.